Our guide to study abroad costs, financial aid policies and opportunities, and additional resources.

 Some programs charge a comprehensive fee while others charge a tuition fee only, and students are responsible for room and board costs as well as travel.
 You can view cost estimates for the Middlebury Schools Abroad by country.

-Students studying abroad (except those on official exchange programs) are charged an administrative fee of $1,900 (2022-23) per semester in order to help offset the cost of the services provided by International Programs and Off-Campus Study.
+Students studying abroad (except those on official exchange programs) are charged an administrative fee of $1,900 (2023-24) per semester in order to help offset some of the costs of the services provided by International Programs and Off-Campus Study.

 - Federal financial aid (aid other than Middlebury grants or loans) can usually be applied to study abroad expenses for any approved program.